 Video ConferencingVideo conferencing is a great alternative to in-person meetings that saves on travel expenses and is fairly easy to use.
 It allows participants to hold online face-to-face video meetings using their computer or mobile device with built-in cameras, speakers, and microphones.
 It includes the ability to share screens and set up virtual conference rooms for attendees to click, join, and collaborate.

 While there are many options for video conferencing services, this blog post will cover only a few services that offer a free plan in addition to their paid ones.
-Many video conferencing shares the same basic features, including:
+Many video conferencing services share the same basic features, including:

 - Conference call – offers audio-only meetings.